effepivi/ICE4131-HPC/LAB6/README.md

 - Pthread implementation with the number of threads from 1 to 40,
 - OpenMP implementation with the number of threads from 1 to 40.
 - MPI implementation with the number of processes from 1 to 40.
+- CUDA implementation with one GPU.

 It will also:
 - Create CSV files to gather the execution time,
 - Detect the CPU name,
 - Create gnuplot scripts,
-- It uses the CSV files from LAB4 and the new ones from LAB5 to plot graphs with speedup factors, execution times for the log filter and the flip image programs:
+- It uses the CSV files from LAB4 and LAB5 to plot graphs with speedup factors, execution times for the log filter and the flip image programs:
     - log_execution_time.png
     - log_speedup.png
     - flip_execution_time.png